MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cloudconnectors.md

     - [Unrelate rows in selected environment](/connectors/commondataserviceforapps/#unrelate-rows-in-selected-environment)
     - [Update a row in selected environment](/connectors/commondataserviceforapps/#update-a-row-in-selected-environment)
     - [Upload a file or an image to selected environment](/connectors/commondataserviceforapps/#upload-a-file-or-an-image-to-selected-environment)
-- Connector actions introduced in version 2.49 (both installer and Microsoft Store versions) might fail with the following error during designer, console, and cloud-initiated runs:
+- A few connector actions introduced in version 2.49 (both installer and Microsoft Store versions) might fail with the following error during designer, console, and cloud-initiated runs:

   `Operation 'HttpRequest' not found in connector '/providers/Microsoft.PowerApps/apis/shared_sharepointonline'.`